 The aim of the Mentorship Program is to provide scientific and career guidance to the Chapter’s early career scientists, to help them choose their career path, develop their potential and increase their job opportunities.

+This 6-month program will rely on informal and casual coaching & counseling relationship between established scientists from academia or industry (mentors) and early career scientists (mentees).
 Mentoring can concern - but is not limited to - general advice on career advancement, advice on fellowships or grant applications, managing work-life balance and how to make the transition from academia to industry.
-This program will rely on informal and casual coaching & counseling relationship between established scientists from academia or industry (mentors) and early career scientists (mentees).

-Mentors are using their personal knowledge, professional experience and network to provide the best possible advice, feedback and support to the mentees.
+Mentors use their personal knowledge, professional experience and network to provide the best possible advice, feedback and support to the mentees.
+You can find more information about the mentors currently involved in the program here.

 Mentees are open-minded and engaged in this mentorship relation, to accelerate their personal development and boost their professional career but also to bring new perspectives to their mentors.